-St Luke’s C.E. primary school is known for its vast diversity of cultures that make up the school.
+St Luke’s C.E.
+Primary School is known for its vast diversity of cultures that make up the school.
 We have children from a variety of different backgrounds and our school represents and reflects the multi-cultural community of Ardwick.

-Here at St Luke’s we teach the world’s major religions: Christianity, Islam, Sikhism, Judaism, Buddhism, and Hinduism.
+Here at St Luke’s we teach the world’s major religions: Christianity, Islam, Judaism, and Hinduism.
 Our aim is that our children develop a respect for other people’s beliefs and gain a broad understanding of the world’s religions and how it plays a major role in the wider community.

 Religious Education throughout the school will provide pupils with an opportunity to:

 - Develop principles for distinguishing right from wrong.